The History of The Hobbit

-The two-volume work contains Tolkien's unpublished drafts of the novel, with commentary by John D. Rateliff.
-It also details Tolkien's various revisions to The Hobbit, including abandoned revisions for the unpublished third edition of the work, intended for 1960, as well as previously unpublished original maps and illustrations drawn by Tolkien himself.
+The History of The Hobbit is a two-volume study of J. R. R. Tolkien's 1937 children's fantasy novel The Hobbit.
+It was first published by HarperCollins in 2007.
+It contains Tolkien's unpublished drafts of the novel, with commentary by John D. Rateliff.
+It details Tolkien's various revisions to The Hobbit, including abandoned revisions for the unpublished third edition of the work, intended for 1960, as well as previously unpublished original maps and illustrations drawn by Tolkien.